maxpowel/python-distributed-lock/README.md

     # If you run this code in several threads, processes at the same time, you will
     # always see "abcd", not mixed words.
 Of course, when using threads or processes
     # using this library is "totally wrong", the idea is to use it in a task queue or
-    # places that where you know nothing about others.
+    # places that where you know nothing about others, like tasks in celery

 ```